Guide to Best Vitamins and Minerals for Hair Growth

 While genes, hormones, and lifestyle factors influence your hair’s condition, nutritional deficiencies are a common and often overlooked contributor.
-In this article, we’ll discuss what science says about the Vitamins and minerals for hair growth, whether supplements are worth it, and how to know what your body really needs.
+In this article, we’ll explore which vitamin is good for hair, discuss the best vitamins for hair growth and thickness, and help you understand how to nourish your hair from the inside out.

 Hair is considered a non-essential tissue by the body.
 That means when your nutrient intake is low or unbalanced, your body redirects resources to critical organs, like your heart and brain, before supporting hair growth.
 The result is visible in the form of weakened follicles, slowed hair production, and eventually, increased shedding or thinning.